-The Traditional Irish music with CLAN SWEENEY is a full body experience: the upbeat tempos compel you to dance a jig, clap your hands and join in.
+The Traditional Irish music with is a full body experience: the upbeat tempos compel you to dance a jig, clap your hands and join in.
 And that's what trad music is all about, sititng in and having the craic (fun).
-CS AT 7
+CF AT 7

 Hailey's Harp-Cade, a classic game arcade attached to Hailey's Harp and Pub, is now open for business in Metuchen